samiraslani/Transformers/README.md

   This task is inspired by the [ProjectPro Multi-Class Classification project](https://www.projectpro.io/project-use-case/nlp-project-for-multi-class-text-classification-using-bert).
 Detailed implementation and results can be found [here](bert.ipynb/).

-  -** A Small Encoder**: This model has a maximum of 4 million parameters to train and reaches an accuracy of 67%, average percision of 64/100 and recall of 63/100 on the testing set.
+  -** A Small Encoder Model**: This model has a maximum of 4 million parameters to train and reaches an accuracy of 67%, average percision of 64/100, and recall score of 63/100 on the testing set.
 More detailed results can be found [here](complaints+attention_encoder.ipynb/)

   ### 4. Machine Translation
   This project consists of a full transformer model that translates various human-readable dates to machine-readable dates (YYYY-MM-DD).
 The accuracy reaches 96% on both the training and testing sets.
 For a more detailed look please visit [here](Dot_machine_translation.ipynb/).